English Garden Munich – one of the largest parks in the world

 A 78-kilometer network of paths in the English Garden offers a variety of routes for joggers, cyclists and inline skaters.

-The Eisbach surfers are famous beyond the city and state borders.
+The ice wave with the Eisbach surfers is famous beyond the city and national borders.
 In summer and winter, they surf the Eisbach wave right by the bridge on Prinzregentenstraße.

 English Garden Munich – the beer gardens